 Our dinner menu has been designed using a wide variety of meal options to reflect the cultural diversity of our school.
 Our kitchen staff prepare meals to an impressively high standard; using fresh herbs and raw ingredients.

 All our meat and poultry is certified 'halal' and no pork is prepared or served on the premises.
 We also promote and encourage healthy eating, by including unlimited fruit and vegetables to each child with their meal.

 We offer our pupils a choice of a meat, fish or vegetable based main dish, with a pudding suitable for all.
-We also have 'No-Meat Mondays', where children can discover a range of tasty meals, which do not contain any meat at all!

 Please click the link below, to see our delicious menu for yourselves.
 You can also pick up meal ideas to cook in your own home.